hilbix/tino/howto/git/sparse-shallow.md

   - Perhaps this is all?
 Or can this be improved?
 - How to improve `git checkout` speed even further?
 - Why does `git log --oneline --all | wc -l` take 15s to output just 1 598 439 lines?
-  Why does `git log --oneline --all --graph | wc -l` take so much longer?
+  Why does `git log --oneline --all --graph | wc -l` take so much longer (I stopped it afer more than 1h)?
   (16 cores, 4+ GHz+, fast RAM, fast SSD)
 - How to fetch missing objects in advance (and background), such that `git reset` or similar do not need to reach out to the network.